Self-hosted deployment

 Worker enrollment flow

-2. Start the worker with the enrollment key
+2. Start the worker with the enrollment key set as ENROLLMENT_KEY.

-3. Approve the worker in the admin panel at Fleet > Workers
+3. Approve the worker in the admin panel at Fleet > Workers.

-4. The worker begins receiving tasks immediately
+4. The worker begins receiving tasks immediately after approval.

 Monitoring